Aviv-Ratzon/Stock-Pred-Mutual-Info/README.md

 |`run_train.py`| function that runs training procedure for the configured groups and saves models and results|
 |`train.py`| functions that handle training of a model|
 |`utils.py`| utility functions|

-## Usage

-1. Fill in group names and stock names in `/config/StockNames.csv`
-1. Fill in group names and stock symbols in `/config/StockSymbols.csv` (in accordance with `StockNames.csv`)
-1. Edit `config/config.py`, mainly `RUN_CONFIG`:
-    1. `'RUN_CONFIG':'run train'` whether to train models
-    1. `'train stocks':'train stocks'` which stock groups to train
-    1. `'compare stocks':'compare stocks'` which stock groups to compare
-1. run main.py

 # Parameters
 1. MODEL_CONFIG